 - Candidates who violate these rules will be asked to leave the site and may be disqualified from the exam as well as from future exams.
 The examination, answer sheets, worksheets and/or any other exam-related materials remain the sole and exclusive property of CXPA.
 These materials are confidential and are not available for review by any person or agency for any reason.

-Currently, the certification examination is offered in English only, and the time limit is three hours.
-When you finish the exam, you will receive your score and a printed or electronic pass/fail letter, which includes a diagnostic performance report, at the test site.
-The diagnostic report is an especially useful aid if you fail the exam, because it provides an overview of performance on each test section.
+Currently, the certification examination is offered in English and French (Metropolitan French) only, and the time limit is three hours.
+When you finish the exam, you will receive your score and a printed or electronic pass/fail letter.

 A tutorial is provided at the beginning of the exam so that candidates can become familiar with the software before beginning the exam.
 A demonstration of the software is also available as you prepare for the exam.

 The CCXP examination is built around core competency areas, each of which includes specific job tasks.
 For these, key knowledge, skill, and ability areas were identified to serve as the basis for the exam questions.
-This detailed information is provided in the Exam Blueprint.
+This detailed information is provided in the CXPA CX Framework.